Do any of us really enjoy visiting a gynecologist?

 1. You will have patients on the autism spectrum.

 Most medical professionals are aware of this.
-But once in a while I’ll run into a medical professional who isn’t as knowlegable about the sexuality component in people with developmental disabilities.
+But once in a while, I’ll run into a medical professional who isn’t as knowledgeable about the sexuality component in people with developmental disabilities.

 2. Accommodations are essential.
 Period.

 In the United States, the American with Disabilities Act states the requirements of public accommodations for individuals with disabilities (as pointed out in the ADA Title III).
 Although these requirements apply to people with any type of disability, the document focuses more on accommodations for people with mobility disabilities.
-As a result, medical professionals in the health care industry may not even be aware that people with ASDs and developmental disabilities require accommodations, too.
-So the concept of having to make accommodations for patients with ASD might be new to an OB/GYN, since an OB/GYN do not typically cover disability and sexuality in their licencing requirements.
+As a result, medical professionals in the health care industry may not even be aware that people with developmental disabilities require accommodations, too.
+So the concept of having to make accommodations for patients on the autism spectrum might be new to an OB/GYN since an OB/GYN do not typically cover disability and sexuality in their licensing requirements.
 People with developmental disabilities may not require structural accommodations (such as ramps, elevators and wider entryways).
 But these people still need accommodations.
 Lighting, temperature, paint color on the walls, sound level, sound frequency, and furniture textures inside a clinic can strongly affect an autistic person.

 You can…